Probing the Chaos to Integrability Transition in Double-Scaled SYK: The integrable-chaotic model and its phase transition

-where we have chosen the overall normalization to involve the same $\mathcal{J}$ parameter as the in the DSSYK for convenience.
+where we have chosen the overall normalization to involve the same $\mathcal{J}$ parameter as in the DSSYK for convenience.

-We will consider the double scaled limit as in the previous section.
+We will consider the double-scaling limit as in the previous section.
 The respective auxiliary system spanned by orthonormal chord number states $\qty{\ket{z}}$, and the doubled-scaled Hamiltonian is denoted $\hH_2$ in the auxiliary Hilbert space.